krzbar/QSO_CTA/README.md

 26) b_popAlg: logical, should the simulations according to Alg.
 1 be run (TRUE)

 The result and plot files are all in the same directory as the scripts.
 The output files have been moved to the Results folder for clarity here.
-However, in order to replicate the study, all the RData files need to be copied from the Results folder into the directory where the R scripts R. This is in order for them to be able to read in the random seeds.
+However, in order to replicate the study, all the RData files need to be copied from the Results folder into the directory where the R scripts are.
+This is in order for them to be able to read in the random seeds.